 The cost to insure a vacant home is based on a variety of factors, including the state it’s located in, the amount of coverage you want, and the home’s risk factors.

-Kinghorn Insurance also offers a variety of discounts that could help you save money when you insure your vacant home with us.
-Check with a Kinghorn Insurance agent to see which discounts are available in your state.
+Kinghorn Insurance Agency in the Pee Dee and surrounding areas also offer a variety of discounts that could help you save money when you insure your vacant home with us.
+Check with a Kinghorn Insurance Agency agent to see which discounts are available in your state.